 A Gunnera Manicata was the first thing that was planted in the garden once I had decided on a ‘Jungle Garden’ design theme.
 The plant travelled back with us from a holiday in Cornwall in the early 90’s.

-We don't have a greenhouse, so the really tender plants are pruned & potted for winter and live in the house over winter, being returned to the garden in May.
+There was no greenhouse, so the really tender plants were pruned & potted for winter and lived in the house over winter, being returned to the garden in May.

-The paths are narrow so as to mimic the jungle feel you have to brush plants out of the way to make progress.
-We have some steep steps and frequent changes in level and ask that visitors take care.
+The paths were narrow so as to mimic the jungle feel, so you had to brush plants out of the way to make progress.

-Above all it’s a fun garden – we're not too serious about it all - there’s something to make you smile around each corner and I’ve managed to do all the work myself – so we hope you enjoy your visit - but please don’t be too critical of the joinery!
+Above all it was a fun garden – we weren't too serious about it all - there was something to make you smile around each corner and I managed to do all the work myself.